MS in Actuarial Science

 - MET AT 982 Internship in Actuarial Science II

-To take these internship courses, students should have successfully completed MET AT 722 and AT 731 and maintain an overall cumulative GPA of 3.3 or higher.
+To take these internship courses, students must have successfully completed MET AT 721 and MET AT 731 and must maintain an overall cumulative GPA of 3.3 or higher.

 Relationship to Professional Examinations

-Many courses offered in the program are designed to prepare students for the professional actuarial examinations administered by the Society of Actuaries (SOA) and the Casualty Actuarial Society (CAS).
+Many courses offered in the program are designed to prepare students for the professional actuarial examinations administered by the Society of Actuaries, the Casualty Actuarial Society, and other international actuarial organizations.